 We can probably all agree that this is a good question, even an important one.
 I believe that is hugely important, for it affects our view of God, the world and every person in it.
 No wonder Satan has worked so hard and so effectively to hide the truth from us!
-Hopefully the following explanations in Parts 2 and 3 will help us in exchanging the mistaken parts of our views for God’s views regarding the answer to this question.
-I love the answers that I am writing about in the remainder of this series, and I’m excited and elated to share them!
-Part 2 will be coming in a few days, so be looking for it!
+Hopefully the following explanations will help us in exchanging the mistaken parts of our views for God’s views regarding the answer to this question.
+I love the answers that I am writing about in this article, and I’m excited and elated to share them!

 Answer #1 – The Nature of God

 God is Creator, yes?
 As you look at his creation, what do you see – drabness, ugliness, boringness, monotonousness, dullness?
 That’s not what I see.
 I see amazing diversity in all of nature.
 How could God have stifled his creative genius and made everything look the same?
 Consider any part of creation and you will see diversity almost beyond human comprehension.
 Take the birds, for example.
 How many kinds and how many colors and how many shapes do you see?
 More than you can count.
 More than even an ornithologist can count, with all due respect to you birders out there.
 Take flowers, for another example.
 How many kinds, colors, shapes are in God’s creation?
 You can add for consideration trees, plants, grasses, cats, dogs, horses, cows, all types of wild animals.
 And what do you get?
 Diversity to what seems to us mortals the nth degree!